coder3/haproxy/README.md

     iii) If path does not contain web1 or web2 it is forwarded to default backend web1:80

- Basically
- localhost/web1 --> localhost:81
- localhost/web2 --> localhost:82
+2) Basically localhost/web1 --> localhost:81 and localhost/web2 --> localhost:82

- 2) Ctrl+C will stop all the three containers
+3) Ctrl+C will stop all the three containers

- 3)"docker-compose down" will remove all the three containers
+4) "docker-compose down" will remove all the three containers